 While both conditions involve mucus buildup, chronic coughing, and difficulty breathing, bronchiectasis is typically caused by an underlying condition such as cystic fibrosis, damage to the cilia, or repeated respiratory infections,6 while chronic bronchitis is often caused by smoking or exposure to irritants.7

-Other factors can increase risk of developing chronic bronchitis, such as exposure to air pollution or toxic gasses in the workplace.
+Other factors can increase the risk of developing chronic bronchitis, such as exposure to air pollution or toxic gases in the workplace.

 Environmental factors and smoking do not cause bronchiectasis; however, they can trigger a worsening of symptoms.